-Achieving far-reaching change in the judiciary was challenging, and managing resistance was a constant effort.
-Internally, "the idea of collective leadership is very important," Chief Justice Willy Mutunga said.
-Consultations with judicial officers formed a critical part of numerous initiatives, from setting timelines for administrative processes to designing the Daily Court Returns Template, as well as the Judiciary Transformation Framework itself.
+Achieving far-reaching change in Kenya's judiciary was challenging, and managing resistance was a constant effort.
+Internally, "the idea of collective leadership is very important," Chief

+Justice Willy Mutunga said.
+Consultations with judicial officers formed a critical part of many initiatives, from setting timelines for administrative processes to designing the Daily Court Returns Template, as well as the Judiciary Transformation Framework itself.
 A critical strategic principle was that the involvement of potential opponents would undercut resistance later on.

-An overarching goal of the transformation program was to shift the judiciary's culture toward public service and away from isolation and to open the door to citizens' understanding of how the system worked.
+Two overarching goals of the transformation program were to shift the judiciary's culture toward public service and away from isolation and to open the door to citizens' understanding of how the system worked.

-Chief Registrar Anne Amadi said that a change of the internal mindset paved the way for more concrete reforms.
+Chief Registrar Anne Amadi said that a change in the internal mind-set had paved the way for more-concrete reforms.
 "We are more conscious of the fact that judicial authority derives from the people," she said.
-"Every morning when you're coming to court, you're coming to deliver justice, and you have to be able to demonstrate that you delivered it."
+"Every morning, when you're coming to court, you're coming to deliver justice; and you have to be able to demonstrate that you delivered it."

-George Kegoro, executive director of the International Commission of Jurists-Kenya, said that the efforts of Justice Joel Ngugi and the Judiciary Training Institute were creating a culture of personal change, "so that individually people [take] greater responsibility for the common good," and judicial officers were gradually becoming more respectful of their clients and colleagues.
+George Kegoro, executive director of the International Commission of Jurists' Kenya Section, said the efforts of High Court Justice Joel Ngugi and the Judiciary Training Institute were creating a culture of personal change, "so that individually, people [take] greater responsibility for the common good," and judicial officers were gradually becoming more respectful of their clients and colleagues.

 Cementing a shift in culture was difficult, however.
-Professor Yash Ghai said that a great deal depended on the individual judge, and "some see the new era that we are trying to usher in, [but] some are just the old style."
+Professor and constitutional scholar Yash Ghai said a great deal depended on the individual judge, and "some see the new era we are trying to usher in, [but] some are just the old style."

-"The new judicial culture of humanizing justice is still not consolidated," Mutunga said, and required a long-term effort to take root.
+"The new judicial culture of humanizing justice is still not consolidated," Mutunga said, and it would require a long-term effort to take root.

-Sustaining reforms required outside support, but Kenya's judiciary faced frequent challenges from other branches of government.
-To some extent, tense relations were a predictable consequence of the transition to a new constitutional order.
-The principle of checks and balances "is supposed to inconvenience those relationships," especially as the branches adjusted to their roles under the new constitution, said Duncan Okello, chief of staff of the office of the chief justice.
-However, several interviewees said that some instances went beyond the natural tensions of a system of checks and balances and threatened the rule of law, such as the executive branch disobeying court orders, notably refusing to comply with a court-ordered pay increase for teachers in 2015,29 and the legislature cutting the judiciary's budget in a perceived act of retaliation for a February 2015 ruling that the Constituency Development Fund, used to fund grassroots development projects, was unconstitutional and had to be amended.30
+Sustaining reforms required outside support, but Kenya's judiciary faced challenges from other branches of government.
+To some extent, tense relations were predictable consequences of the transition to a new constitutional order.
+The principle of checks and balances "is supposed to inconvenience those relationships," especially as the branches adjusted to their roles under the new constitution, said Duncan Okello, chief of staff in the office of the chief justice.
+However, several interviewees said some instances went beyond the natural tensions of a system of checks and balances and threatened the rule of law, such as when the executive branch disobeyed court orders, notably refusing to comply with a courtordered pay increase for teachers in 2015,29 and when the legislature cut the judiciary's budget in a perceived act of retaliation for a February 2015 ruling that the Constituency Development Fund, used for funding grassroots development projects, was unconstitutional and had to be amended.30

 As with judicial officers, the preferred way of handling tensions between branches was dialogue.
-Mutunga reached out to leaders of other institutions to "explain what we do and what we don't do" according to the constitution and stress that "that other arms of the state benefit from an independent judiciary."
-However, he said that in 2015 it was not yet clear whether attempts to improve communication between branches would have an effect.
+Mutunga reached out to leaders of other institutions to "explain what we do and what we don't do," according to the constitution, and to stress that "other arms of the state benefit from an independent judiciary."
+However, he said, it was not yet clear in 2015 whether attempts to improve communication between branches would have an effect.

-Although they were pleased with the gains of 2011-15, Mutunga and his staff said that not all were guaranteed to last.
-Mutunga said some changes were "indestructible," such as improved salaries and benefits, training, and data-driven decision-making, but he believed that other bigger-picture changes, from judicial culture to fighting corruption, could be reversed without continued support.
+Although they were pleased with the gains of 2011-15, Mutunga and his staff said not all of them were guaranteed to last.
+Mutunga said some changes were "indestructible"-such as improved salaries and benefits, training, and data-driven decision making-but that other, bigger-picture changes, from judicial culture to fighting corruption, could be reversed without continued support.